jeffrylazo/javicho/README.md

-Python module oriented to the generation of specialized datasets, which can be created from scratch or derived from external files.
-In addition, this module is also capable of separating these datasets into training and testing dataframes.
+## Javicho

+A module oriented to the creation of data frames with randomized data under their desired specifications.